xiahualiu/wg_gaming_installer/README.md

 You can customize the nftables rules by editing the `add-fullcone-nat.sh` file **BEFORE** running the installer script.

+The detailed explanations of these `nftables` rules can be found in my blog post [Understand routing and NAT with WireGuard VPN](https://xiahua.pages.dev/wg-route-nat/).

 ## Requirements

 Supported distributions: